nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

 .. note::
     If the brightness level is decreased to the minimum, the effect of turning on the light bulb might not be noticeable.

+Button 3:
+    When pressed while resetting the board, enables the :ref:`zigbee_ug_sed`.

+Button 4:
+    When pressed, toggles the Finding & Binding mode on the local endpoint on or off.

 Building and running
 ********************